List of Samurai Sentai Shinkenger characters: Akumaro

-Akumaro Sujigarano (筋殻 アクマロ, Sujigarano Akumaro) is an Ebisu/shachihoko/crocodile-themed Gedoushu general with six slitted eyes and rictus grin, whose ambition is to see Hell and savor the immense suffering that it holds.
+Akumaro Sujigarano (筋殻 アクマロ, Sujigarano Akumaro) is an Ebisu/shachihoko/crocodile-themed Gedoushu general with six slit eyes and rictus grin, whose ambition is to see Hell and savor the immense suffering that it holds.
 Akumaro's modus operandi is to set up far-reaching plots with dangerous consequences that would ultimately result in the completion of the Urami Gandōgaeshi (裏見がんどう返し), a spell that opens up the gates of Hell.
 To that end he needed a Gedonin, killing off Juzo's family to create Uramasa and setting up his descent into Gedou.

 Having battled the original Shinkengers in the past, they left him immobilized at the bottom of the Sanzu River.
 But when Doukoku's power burst revives him, he offers his services to Doukoku as gratitude.
 However, Doukoku strikes him near his left shoulder, ultimately creating a vulnerable spot.
-While pretending to aid Dokoku's group in raising the levels of the Sanzu River, taking any abuse from Doukoku to keep up his act, Akumaro starts setting up markers and recruits Juzo and Dayu into his service to make use of them.
+While pretending to aid Dokoku's group in raising the levels of the Sanzu River, taking any abuse from Doukoku to keep up his act, Akumaro starts setting up markers and recruits Juzo and Tayu into his service to make use of them.
 Eventually found out to be using Doukoku for his own agenda, Akumaro falls back after Doukoku nearly destroys him.
 However, with Doukoku resting, Akumaro takes the Rokumon Junk as his own while making the finishing touches on his master plan by completing the final marker to open up Hell and finishing Uramasa's repairs.
 Although he comes close to his goal, Akumaro is left with nothing when he realizes Juzo can not complete the Urami Gandōgaeshi and goes into an enraged fury before the Shinkengers use the Rekka Daizantou and Super Mougyu Bazooka to slay him.
 After becoming a giant, Akumaro battles the Samurai Giants and DaiGoyou with his Kirigami before SamuraiHaOh uses the Kyoryu Origami to form Super SamuraiHaOh and destroy him, with Akumaro laughing as his desire to see Hell is finally granted with his death.

 A master of the black arts, Akumaro can create monsters called Kirigami and teleport short distances to catch his opponents off guard.
 He also uses his iron claw hands, Sakushin Dantō Shaku (削身断頭笏), and kemari as weapons.

 Akumaro is voiced by Ryō Horikawa (堀川 りょう, Horikawa Ryō).